Born to Chinese-Singaporean parents in London, writer PP Wong knows all about being stereotyped and the butt of racist jokes.

 In an earlier interview with The Straits Times, she explains that her father, an accountant, and mother, an educator, regularly moved between Singapore and London as their three children were growing up - Wong has two older brothers - because they could not decide which country they preferred.

 Wong has a sneaking preference for Singapore, where her Chinese features did not attract the racial taunts she heard in London, such as "ching-cheong".

 "Even the teachers would make fun of my name," she recalls of one British school.
 And one day, when she tried to stop a bully from hitting another boy, he turned to her and said: "You have no right to talk to me, you're Chinese."

 "Like I was something beneath his shoe!" she says.

-She has happier memories of the time she spent in primary and secondary school at Methodist Girls' School and later Anglo- Chinese Junior College before a degree in anthropology and law at the London School of Economics.
+She has happy memories of the one year she spent at primary school in Methodist Girls' School.
+She later did a degree in anthropology and law at the London School of Economics.